rpassas/EasyAnimator/README.md

 Questions for TA are below DELETE BEFORE SUBMISSION
   1. Best way to implement our builder/abstract view/concrete view.
 Right now I think appendable submits to the builder, the builder main method parses it to the correct concrete class and the class outputs the view as required.
-  2. How to imlement the getshapesattick method correctly/ does it need to be in the text view
+  2. How to implement the getshapesattick method correctly/ does it need to be in the text view
-  3. If no speed is imput i'm asumming it goes to 1, might want to confirm it.
+  3. If no speed is input i'm asuming it goes to 1, might want to confirm it.
-  4. How will the program now which view to run?
-  5. Possible mthods for common interface tempo(speed for ticks per second), tween(attr converter),
+  4. Possible methods for common interface: tempo(determine speed for ticks per second), tween(attr converter) ... does start/run() make sense to have?
+  5. clarify inputs - do we only need to work with command line inputs like in the spec?
+What about having users generate .txt files?
+  6. Are elements like the graphics and Jframe classes best used in a composition or just used within the visual view class itself?
+What should the panels be used for?